flanksource/docs/docs/canary-checker/concepts/templating.md

 In the above example, the check will return multiple alerts from alertmanager.
 By default, all of those alerts will be grouped in a single check.

 But if we want to display each alert as its own check in the UI, we can use the `transform` function for this.
 The transform function takes a `Template` as input and the output from the template expected are the checks in JSON format.
+Only the `name`, `labels`, `icon`, `message` and `description` fields need to be populated, others fields are generated automatically.

-Here, if there are 9 different alerts, each alert will have its own check that can be managed and interacted with equally.
+For example, if there are 9 different alerts, each alert will have its own check that can be managed and interacted with equally.